dermen/resonet/utils/psana/README.md

 ... this process will remain active
 ```

-Now, on another psana terminal, verify GPUs processes are running on the worker host (in this example sdfampere0011):
+Now, on another psana terminal, verify GPUs processes are running on the worker hosts

 ```
-[sdfiana025]$ ssh sdfampere011 "nvidia-smi"
+[sdfiana025]$ ssh sdfampere032 "nvidia-smi"
-$ ssh sdfampere011 "nvidia-smi"
 tput: No value for $TERM and no -T specified
 tput: No value for $TERM and no -T specified
-Thu Jul 16 09:02:09 2026
+Thu Jul 16 09:33:21 2026
 +---------------------------------------------------------------------------------------+
 | NVIDIA-SMI 535.161.07             Driver Version: 535.161.07   CUDA Version: 12.2     |
 |-----------------------------------------+----------------------+----------------------+